bright-spark/mini-flux/README.md

 Mini-Flux 30 Dec 2021

-Minimal Code for a Webapp Renderer
+Minimal Code for a Fany Webapp Wrapper